worflor/woflo-petsplus-mod/README.md

 ### Ultra-Rare Moods [ unimplemented | systems are in place, moods are not 'calculated' ]
 15. **Echoed Resonance** — whispers from the deep; surviving Warden encounters or extended Deep Dark exposure awakens heightened senses and courage.
 16. **Arcane Overflow** — drunk on enchantment power; proximity to heavy enchanting or high-level Enchantment-Bound pets floods the pet with arcane energy.
-17. **Pack Resonance** — strength in numbers, unity in purpose; when 3+ bonded pets triumph together, the pack enters a synchronized state of shared power.
+17. **Pack Spirit** — strength in numbers, unity in purpose; when 3+ bonded pets triumph together, the pack enters a synchronized state of shared power.

 Mood intensity varies based on the strength of these emotional weights.
 ## Core Emotion Groups